Read with BonusRead with Bonus

 "No!"
 Juniper cut her off.
 "You don't get to make decisions in this house!
 Get to work!"

-Wendy bit her lip, took a deep breath, and then turned towards the kitchen.
+Wendy bit her lip, changed her clothes, and then staggered towards the kitchen.

 The kitchen was filled with a faint smell of cooking oil.
 Wendy turned on the faucet, the cold water stinging her hands, making her shiver.